Orekhovka (village): History

-In 1945, along with much of northern East Prussia, Poduhren became a part of the Soviet Union.
+Following Germany's defeat in World War II, the village became a part of the Soviet Union.
 In 1947 the village was renamed Orekhovo, and as a Soviet Village fell under the jurisdiction of the city of Kaliningrad in Guryevsk Region.
 From 2008 until 2013 Orekhovo was part of the Municipal County Nisovskoye, and since 2013 it is again part of Guryevsky District.

 Church

 Until 1945 the majority of the population were Lutheran Protestants.
 Orekhovka was part of the parish of the church in Arnau, and was part of the diocese of Königsberg in the archdiocese of Ostpreußen in the Church of the Old Prussian Union.
 The last German-speaking parish priest was Father Arthur Brodowski.

-Since 1990, Orechowka has come within the catchment area of the Church of the Resurrection in Königsberg, a part of the Evangelical Lutheran Church in Russia, Ukraine, Kazakhstan and Central Asia.
+Since 1990, Orekhovka has come within the catchment area of the Church of the Resurrection in Kaliningrad, a part of the Evangelical Lutheran Church in Russia, Ukraine, Kazakhstan and Central Asia.